-Below is a description of where to set the desired send levels for a pad, keygroup, audio track, program, or submix.
+Below is a description of where to set the desired send levels for a pad, track, or submix.

 Note:

 If the Send knobs are not shown in a channel strip in the Inspector, click the menu icon (≡), go to View > Inspector, and click Sends.